-Focus on a person's abilities-on what she can do rather than on what she cannot.
+Focus on a person's abilities-on what they can do rather than on what they cannot.
 In that spirit, use people-first language that puts the person before the disability.

-Say: Instead of: She has a learning disability.
-She is learning disabled.
-She has a developmental delay.
-She is mentally retarded; she is slow.
-She uses a wheelchair.
-She is wheelchair bound.
+Say: Instead of: They have a learning disability.
+They are learning disabled.
+They have a developmental delay.
+They are mentally retarded; they are slow.
+They use a wheelchair.
+They are wheelchair bound.

-When interacting with a girl (or parent/caregiver) with a disability, consider these tips:
+When interacting with an individual (or parent/caregiver) with a disability, consider these tips:

-- When talking to a girl with a disability, speak directly to her, not through a family member or friend. - It's okay to offer assistance to a girl with a disability but wait until your offer is accepted before you begin to help.
-Listen closely to any instructions the person may have. - Leaning on a girl's wheelchair is invading her space and is considered annoying and rude. - When speaking to a girl who is deaf and using an interpreter, speak to the girl, not to the interpreter. - When speaking for more than a few minutes to a girl who uses a wheelchair, place yourself at eye level. - When greeting a girl with a visual disability, always identify yourself and others.
+- When talking to an individual with a disability, speak directly to them, not through a family member or friend. - It's okay to offer assistance to an individual with a disability but wait until your offer is accepted before you begin to help.
+Listen closely to any instructions the person may have. - Leaning on a person's wheelchair is invading their space and can be considered rude. - When speaking to an individual who is deaf and using an interpreter, speak to them, not to the interpreter. - When speaking for more than a few minutes to an individual who uses a wheelchair, place yourself at their eye level. - When greeting an individual with a visual disability, always identify yourself and others.
 You might say, "Hi, it's Sheryl.
 Tara is on my right, and Chris is on my left."

-Registering Girls with Cognitive Disabilities
+Registering Members with Cognitive Disabilities

-Girls with cognitive disabilities can be registered as closely as possible to their chronological ages.
+Girl Scouts with cognitive disabilities can be registered as closely as possible to their chronological ages.
 They wear the uniform of that grade level.
-Make any adaptations for the girl to ongoing activities of the grade level to which the group belongs.
-Young women with cognitive disorders may choose to retain their girl membership through their twenty-first year, and then move into an adult membership category.
+Make any adaptations for them for ongoing activities of the grade level to which the group belongs.
+Girl Scouts with cognitive disorders may choose to retain their youth membership through their 21st year and then move into an adult membership category.